Dávid Sigér

-Dávid Miklós Sigér (born 30 November 1990) is a Hungarian professional footballer who plays as a midfielder for Ferencváros and the Hungary national team.
+Dávid Miklós Sigér (born 30 November 1990) is a Hungarian professional footballer who plays as a midfielder for Liga II club Sepsi OSK.

 Club career

 Ferencváros

 On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.

 On 29 September 2020, he was member of the Ferencváros team which qualified for the 2020–21 UEFA Champions League group stage after beating Molde FK on 3-3 aggregate (away goals) at the Groupama Aréna.

+On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.

+During his convelascance he was helped by the club's sport psychologists.

+In an interview with Nemzeti Sport, he said that after losing to Klaksvíkar Ítróttarfelag the whole team changed and every one started to perform better.

+On 5 February 2024, Sigér signed with Fehérvár.

 International career

 Sigér made his debut for the Hungary national team on 5 September 2019 in a friendly against Montenegro, as a half-time substitute for László Kleinheisler.

 On 1 June 2021, Sigér was included in the final 26-man squad to represent Hungary at the rescheduled UEFA Euro 2020 tournament.